-This easy Chocolate Tart starts with a chocolate cookie crust, followed by a thick and rich chocolate fudge layer, and is finished with a glossy chocolate ganache.
+This easy Chocolate Tart Recipe starts with a chocolate cookie crust, followed by a thick and rich chocolate fudge layer, and is finished with a glossy chocolate ganache.

 A slice of chocolate tart, a mouthwatering dessert topped with oreo crumbs, ready to be savored.